-Is it likely or unlikely that potential employees of the proposed project will be able to find affordable\ housing?
+Is it likely or unlikely that potential employees of the proposed project will be able to find affordable housing?

-Likely, assuming housing in the immediate area consists of multiple price ranges.
+Likely, assuming the development is approved with multiple price ranges of housing.

-\ Defined as 30 percent of the income of a family making 80 percent of the median income of the Region - FY 2000 median income of \$51,649 for family of 4 in Georgia.
+Defined as 30 percent of the income of a family making 80 percent of the median income of the Region - FY 2000 median income of \$51,649 for family of 4 in Georgia.